-As the national leader in the field of economic and financial literacy education, CEE works to promote legislation and education policies at the federal and state levels which will support high quality professional development programs for highly effective teachers, internationally competitive standards for student learning, and rigorous assessments and measurement criteria for both teachers and students that hold all schools accountable for achievement of all students.
-To achieve these goals, CEE works with like-minded organizations at the national level to leverage our strengths and those of our partners and build a stronger voice to advocate for better and greater school-based instruction in economics and financial literacy.
+As the national leader in the field of economic and financial literacy education, CEE works to promote legislation and education policies at the federal and state levels which will support high quality professional development programs for highly effective teachers, internationally competitive standards for student learning, and rigorous assessments and measurement criteria for both teachers and students that hold schools accountable for the achievement of all students.
+To attain these goals, CEE works with like-minded organizations at the national level to leverage our strengths and those of our partners and build a stronger voice to advocate for better and greater school-based instruction in economics and financial literacy.

 CEE strongly believes that economic knowledge and financial literacy are core skills for college- and career-readiness.
 All students deserve the opportunity to develop the economic way of thinking before graduating high school.
 In the long run, CEE strives for high school course requirements in economics and personal finance in all 50 states and the District of Columbia.
 We publish a biennial report, the Survey of the States, that brings attention to the critical importance of economics and personal finance education by documenting its status in the United States.
 At the state level, CEE works with affiliated state councils to support advocacy efforts related to the development and implementation of standards and course requirements.
 We’ve created an Advocacy Tool Kit to help with those efforts.